 Fogging can be annoying and a hazard, but what causes your glasses to fog up?

-Fogging happens when the water that is in the air condenses onto the lenses of your glasses and essentially creates tons of tiny droplets of water that is stuck onto your lenses.
+Fogging happens when the water that is in the air (humidity) condenses onto the lenses of your glasses and essentially creates tons of tiny droplets of water that are stuck onto your lenses.

 How To Keep Glasses From Fogging

 Having your glasses get foggy on you can be one of the most frustrating things to deal with and that is especially true if you live in a humid or cold climate.
 But you don’t need to live in a humid or cold climate for your glasses to fog up, certain recreational activities or occupations can put you environments where there is a drastic change in temperatures can fog up your glasses as well.
 So how do you keep your glasses from fogging?
 Take a look at the tips below.

 - Anti Fog Coatings – There are a number of manufacturers such as Opticote that created a hard coating that is applied to your lenses by the lab and it helps eliminate the moisture that would cause the fogging.
 This coating is applied onto the lenses before the lenses are cut to fit your specific frames and can be applied to any plastic, polycarbonate, trivex, and high-index materials.
 Check your optical retailer for pricing and availability.